Chronic kidney disease: Ultrasound

 Kidney ultrasonography is useful for diagnostic and prognostic purposes in chronic kidney disease.
 Whether the underlying pathologic change is glomerular sclerosis, tubular atrophy, interstitial fibrosis, or inflammation, the result is often increased echogenicity of the cortex.
 The echogenicity of the kidney should be related to the echogenicity of the liver or the spleen.
 Moreover, decreased kidney size and cortical thinning are often seen, especially when the disease progresses.
 However, kidney size correlates to height, and short persons tend to have small kidneys; thus, kidney size as the only parameter is unreliable.

-Chronic renal disease caused by glomerulonephritis with increased echogenicity and reduced cortical thickness.
+Chronic kidney disease caused by glomerulonephritis with increased echogenicity and reduced cortical thickness.
 Measurement of kidney length on the US image is illustrated by '+' and a dashed line.

 Nephrotic syndrome.
 Hyperechoic kidney without demarcation of cortex and medulla.

 Chronic pyelonephritis with reduced kidney size and focal cortical thinning.
 Measurement of kidney length on the US image is illustrated by '+' and a dashed line.

 End-stage chronic kidney disease with increased echogenicity, homogenous architecture without visible differentiation between parenchyma and renal sinus, and reduced kidney size.
 Measurement of kidney length on the US image is illustrated by '+' and a dashed line.

 Additional imaging

 Additional tests may include nuclear medicine MAG3 scan to confirm blood flow and establish the differential function between the two kidneys.
-Dimercaptosuccinic acid (DMSA) scans are also used in kidney imaging; with both MAG3 and DMSA being used chelated with the radioactive element technetium-99.
+Dimercaptosuccinic acid (DMSA) scans are also used in kidney imaging, with both MAG3 and DMSA being used chelated with the radioactive element technetium-99.